Rhumb Lines (Loxodromes)

 Rhumb lines have constant bearings and cross all meridians at the same angle.

-Despite how rhumb lines look as if they are the shortest distance in certain map projections, they aren’t when travelling long distances on a sphere like the Earth.
+Despite how rhumb lines look as if they are the shortest distance in certain map projections, they aren’t when traveling long distances on a sphere like the Earth.
 This is because the shortest distance is that of a great circle.

 Now that you have a definition of a rhumb line, let’s look into it with a bit more detail.